 Did you survive year end and getting all those W2s into the waiting hands of your employees?
 If you answered "Yes!", then a big CONGRATULATIONS to you...and welcome to 2022!
 We have all hit the ground running and, believe it or not, we are well into February already.
 With April right around the corner, we thought now would be a good time to remind everyone about two new taxes that went into effect in Oregon and could require filing.

 Topics: Human Capital Management, Human Resources, Payroll, Taxes, Time & Labor Management

-With a new year come new changes and updates to payroll requirements.
-2019 is quickly approaching, so - like last year - we compiled the following list of items that may initiate some payroll changes in your organization.
-You might start thinking about these and take action sooner than later.
+With a new year come many new changes and updates to payroll requirements.
+2022 will be no exception, and with the new year quickly approaching, we've compiled the following extensive list of items that may initiate some payroll changes in your organization.
+We understand that this is a very long list to review, but we hope it provides a valuable reference guide for your organization.
+You might start thinking about these and act sooner than later.

 On March 11, the American Rescue Plan Act (ARPA) of 2021 was passed and signed into law by President Biden.
 There are several provisions in the law that could have an impact on employers and specifically on their employees' payrolls.

 Topics: Human Resources, Healthcare, Payroll, Family Leave Acts, COVID-19

 Earlier this week, we announced a change in our February HR webinar topic, which will now address the high-demand subject of COVID-19 Vaccinations and Your Workplace.
 If you or someone you know may benefit from current and critical information relating to the current legality of workplace vaccination mandates, ways to encourage rather than require vaccinations, employees’ rights to speak out against your policies, and much more, we invite you to attend our webinar.